TheRake66/loop/README.md

 ## Usage
 ```
 Description:
-    Run a bash script and automatically restarts it in case of a scheduled
+    Run a bash script and automatically re-run it in case of a scheduled
     shutdown or crash.

 Usage: